EITD/EITD/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently learning more about distributed systems, machine learning, and system development to enhance my expertise in software engineering.
+- 🌱 I’m currently learning more about distributed systems and software engineering.
-- 👯 I’m looking to collaborate on open-source projects related to distributed systems, system development, and innovative machine learning applications.
+- 👯 I’m looking to collaborate on open-source projects related to distributed systems and machine learning applications.
-- 🤔 I’m looking for help with expanding my knowledge in deep learning and exploring new frameworks and tools in the software engineering landscape.
+- 🤔 I’m looking for help with expanding my knowledge in deep learning and software engineering.
 - 📫 How to reach me: You can contact me via email or connect with me on GitHub.
 - ⚡ Fun fact: I love learning new languages—currently brushing up on my Swedish!